The Magic Shoes (1992 film): Production

 The film is based on the fame and popularity of Touch Na Takuathung, a pop dance star of RS Promotion in 1990s.
-Considered as Prachya Pinkaew's debut film before becoming world famous with martial arts film Ong-Bak: Muay Thai Warrior in 2003.
+It was Prachya Pinkaew's debut film before becoming world famous with the martial arts film Ong-Bak: Muay Thai Warrior in 2003.

-It is also the first film produced and distributed by RS Promotion (before the establishment of RS Film), and the debut of some performers, such as Boriboon Chanrueng, Watsana Phunphon and Jaturong Kolimart from the boyband Hijack.
+It is also the first film produced and distributed by RS Promotion (before the establishment of RS Film), and the debut of some performers, such as Boriboon Chanrueng, Watsana Phunphon and the boyband Hijack.

-Its Thai title "Rawng tah laep plaep" is slang that probably means "flashing shoes".
+Its Thai title Rawng tah laep plaep is slang that probably means "flashing shoes".

 Music

 Original soundtrack

 The film's soundtracks were composed and produced by Mongkolpat Thongrueang, a key producer of RS Promotion and Na Takuathung's trusted producer, assist by Thanapol Intharit, another key personnel of RS label.